Can a former partner sell their share of a jointly owned home after 35 years?

 Answer:

-Based on the information provided, or nature of the matter, we are unable to assist over the Internet.
-It would probably be best that you consult a local attorney for assistance with this, who can review all the documents and facts involved.
+Based on the information provided, we cannot assist you over the Internet.
+It is advisable to consult a local attorney who can review all relevant documents and facts regarding your situation.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.